-Performance reviews have become an HR ritual that no one really enjoys but are necessary to keep personal files current.
+Performance reviews have become an HR ritual that no one really enjoys but is necessary to keep personal files current.
 They are often used to determine the amount of one’s bonus or income raise.
-Performance reviews don’t have to be simply tolerated.
-They can be something you look forward to.
-Some use this time as a way to seek more feedback rather than less.
+Performance reviews don’t have to be tolerated.
+A review can be something you look forward to or initiate.
+Use your review as a way to seek more feedback rather than less.

-The goal of a good performance review is to give feedback in service of crafting a development plan which becomes the first subject of discussion in the next performance review.
+A good performance review aims to give feedback in the service of crafting a development plan, which becomes the first subject of discussion in the next performance review.

 Here is a short review that I use personally and with clients.

 Continue?
 Start?
 Stop?

 What’s working?
 What should I CONTINUE? [my green light]